 NUMERATOR NOTE: It is recommended that both a preoperative and postoperative be administered to the patient increasing the chances that one of the numerator targets will be met.
-The following situations are those in which the numerator target cannot be reached and Performance Not Met G9946 is submitted.
+The following situations are those in which the numerator target cannot be reached and Performance Not Met G9946 or G2139 is submitted.

-- VAS Pain Scale is not administered postoperatively at one year (9 to 15 months) - Back pain is measured using a different patient reported tool or via telephone screening - Postop VAS Pain Scale is administered less than nine months or more than 15 months (1 year window) - Postoperative VAS value is greater than 3.0 and no valid preop to measure change - Preoperative VAS Pain Scale (to measure change) is administered beyond the three month timeframe prior to and including the date of procedure (e.g. 6 months before procedure)
+- VAS Pain Scale is not administered postoperatively at one year (9 to 15 months) - Back pain is measured using a different patient reported tool or via telephone screening - Postop VAS Pain Scale is administered less than nine months or more than 15 months (1 year window) - Postoperative VAS value is greater than 3.0 and no valid preop to measure change - Postoperative VAS value is greater than 3.0 and preoperative VAS Pain Scale (to measure change) is administered beyond the three month timeframe prior to and including the date of procedure (e.g. 6 months before procedure)

+Numerator Options:

+Performance Met:

-Numerator Options: Performance Met: Back pain as measured by the Visual Analog Scale (VAS) at one year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Back pain measured by the Visual Analog Scale (VAS) within three months preoperatively AND at one year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater (G2138) Performance Not Met: Back pain was not measured by the Visual Analog Scale (VAS) at one year (9 to 15 months) postoperatively (G9946) OR Performance Not Met: Back pain measured by the Visual Analog Scale (VAS) Pain at one year (9 to 15 months) postoperatively was greater than 3.0 AND Back pain measured by the Visual Analog Scale (VAS) within three months preoperatively AND at one year (9 to 15 months) postoperatively demonstrated less than an Improvement of 5.0 points (G2139) .
+Back pain as measured by the Visual Analog Scale (VAS) at one year (9 to 15 months) postoperatively was less than or equal to 3.0 OR Back pain measured by the Visual Analog Scale (VAS) within three months preoperatively AND at one year (9 to 15 months) postoperatively demonstrated an improvement of 5.0 points or greater (G2138)

+OR

+Performance Not Met:

+Back pain was not measured by the Visual Analog Scale (VAS) at one year (9 to 15 months) postoperatively (G9946)